Aquarium filtration is arguably the most important aspect of keeping healthy fish.

 I would just double the coarse filter media instead.

-Another thing that I should mention here are the instructions for setting an Eheim filter up and priming it.
-As radical as it might sound, the instructions are complete garbage.
+Another thing that I should mention here is the instructions for setting an Eheim filter up and priming it.
+As harsh as it might sound, the instructions are complete garbage.
 Worry not though.

 Enter: the Internet.

-There are hundreds of people who have that filter already and know how to best operate it and set it up.
+There are hundreds of people who have already installed and primed that filter and they also know how to best operate it and set it up.